humanitycodes/www/coursework/lessons/slides/js-arrays.md

 ## Now it's your turn

 At this point, you're taking over this code base and implementing some new features in the project.
-If you run into a problem you're not sure how to solve, don't hesitate Googling for more information.
+If you run into a problem you're not sure how to solve, don't hesitate to Google for more information.
 Or if you try that for a while and are still stuck, ask a mentor for help.